-- 13.1 The board shall be responsible for appointing a Chief Executive Officer and senior management with appropriate integrity and adequate knowledge, experience, skill and competence for their roles. - 13.2 The board shall be responsible for endorsing the appointment of people who may have a material impact on the risk profile of the institution and monitoring on an ongoing basis their appropriateness for the role. - 13.3 The board shall be responsible for either the appointment of non-executive directors or where appropriate identifying and proposing the appointment of non-executive directors to shareholders and the board shall ensure that non-executive directors are given adequate training about the operations and performance of the institution.
-The board shall routinely update the training as necessary to ensure that they make informed decisions. - 13.4 The board shall define and document the responsibilities of the board of directors, board committees and senior management to ensure that no single person has unfettered control of the business. - 13.5 The board shall formally review its overall performance and that of individual directors, relative to the board's objectives, at least annually.
-The review shall be documented.

-- 13.6 The board shall ensure that there is an appropriate succession plan in place. - 13.7 The removal from office of the head of a Control Function shall be subject to prior board approval.
-Any decision to remove the head of a Control Function shall be reported within 5 working days to the Central Bank with clear articulation of the underlying rationale for the removal.
-An institution shall not enter into any agreement with a head of Control Function that would purport to preclude, or would dis-incentivise, the provision of information to the Central Bank by the head of the Control Function.
+- 14.1 The board shall be responsible for appointing a CEO and senior management with appropriate integrity and adequate knowledge, experience, skill and competence for their roles. - 14.2 The board shall be responsible for endorsing the appointment of people who may have a material impact on the risk profile of the institution and monitoring on an ongoing basis their appropriateness for the role. - 14.3 The board shall be responsible for either the appointment of non-executive directors or where appropriate identifying and proposing the appointment of non-executive directors to shareholders. - 14.4 The board shall ensure that new non-executive directors are provided with adequate induction training about the operations and performance of the institution.
+The board shall ensure that adequate on-going training is provided to board members, which is routinely updated as necessary to ensure that they make informed decisions. - 14.5 The board shall define and document the responsibilities of the board of directors, board committees and senior management to ensure that no single person has unfettered control of the business. - 14.6 The board shall formally review its overall performance and that of individual directors, relative to the board's objectives, at least annually.
+The review shall be documented. - 14.7 The board shall ensure that there is an appropriate succession plan in place. - 14.8 The removal from office of the head of a control function shall be subject to prior board approval.
+Any decision to remove the head of a control function shall be reported within five working days to the Central Bank with clear articulation of the underlying rationale for the removal.
+An institution shall not enter into any agreement with a head of control function that would purport to preclude, or would dis-incentivise, the provision of information to the Central Bank by the head of the control function.